-“Be quiet Charlotte.
-It’s still five in the morning.”
+“Too loud.
+It’s still far before dawn arrives.”
 Elisu punches Charlotte softly on the shoulder.

-After affirming that in my head, I ask them to quiet down as I intend to brief them about our job this morning.
+After affirming that in my head, I ask them to quiet down before explaining to them about this emergency request.
 At that time, a roar can be heard inside the building.
-Amidst this three-storey inn, lies a demon.
-It broke in around three in the morning and slaughtered the people staying inside.
+Amidst the three-storey inn, lies a demon.
+It broke at the dark of night, and slaughtered the people staying inside.
 The only survivors are the inn owner, who was at the main hall, and his maid, who was sleeping beside him.

-“Our prey today is a demon, so make sure to use purified arrows, not holy arrows.”
-I inform Elisu who begins to inspect the arrow on her crossbow and her quiver.
+“Our prey today is a demon, so make sure to use the enchanted bolts, not holy bolts.”
+I inform Elisu who begins to inspect the bolt in her crossbow and her quiver.
 She checks her crossbow once more to ensure that it is in top shape, its color the same as her black neck-length hair.

-Just then, the owner of the inn returns with his maid.
+Just then, the owner of the inn and his maid returns.
 In his hand is a metal lamp with a lit candle inside.
 The maid is holding a small straw bag with unlighted candles inside, as I requested.
-Charlotte walks towards them and takes the small straw bag with her left hand and holds the metal lamp in her other hand.
+Charlotte walks towards them and takes the small straw bag with her left hand, her right still holding onto our own metal lamp.
 She then begins to talk with the owner, most likely trivial stuff.

 I walk towards the wooden front door and push it open in one move.